GregSoton/EvaluatingDefensiveInfluenceUsingGATs/README.md

 ## Code Workflow

 - Begin by converting the raw tracking data into dataframes for the ball, players and events.
 Code to complete these tasks is in convert_tracking.py.
-Store these dataframes
+Store these dataframes in the Data folder.
+- Run the RunGATModel notebook to convert the data into graphs and train the GAT model.
+- Run the Visualisation notebook to see an interactive visualisation of the model and DI/DP metrics using the trained GAT model.
+- Run player_eval.py to run the model and store metrics on defenders across a game, as well as to test the attention mechanism of the model (as done in the paper experiments).
+- Run the Experiments notebook to go through the experiments and case studies that were given in the paper.
+These include player performance comparisons, analysis of the model and how it links to defensive actions, attacker influence and more.
+- Note: Some of the code includes pre-loaded models and scaled graphs.
+We recommend storing the generated graphs (and scaled graphs) from the RunGATModel notebook so they can be loaded back as we do in some of these notebooks.

 ## Data